 4) Drafting a market positioning statement

 Often mistaken for a company tagline or slogan, a market positioning statement is a declaration that a company makes to communicate its unique value to the customers.

 The four essential elements of any effective positioning statement include; target customer, market definition, brand promise, and reason to believe.
 The statement should provide a concise summary of target customers’ descriptions, clearly place a brand in a specific category, have a compelling benefit to the company’s target audience, and provide evidence that the brand will deliver on its brand promise.

 5) Testing the effectiveness of brand positioning

-Once a company has developed a marketing positioning statement, the final step is to test it out within its target audience and industry.
-By running a full analysis that features all forms of research, from focus groups and in-depth interviews to surveys and polls, a company can collect enough data to strengthen their market positioning strategy.
+Once you’ve developed a marketing positioning statement for your company.
+The final step is to test it out within your target audience and industry.
+By running a full analysis that features all forms of research, from focus groups.
+In-depth interviews to surveys and polls, your company can collect enough data to strengthen your market positioning strategy.

-Regardless of a company’s expectations, having a compelling market positioning strategy is essential for its overall business success.
-Positioning in the market determines where a brand stands relative to its competition.
-It is crucial for brands to actively seek out their unique strengths and emphasize these with their marketing in a highly saturated landscape.
-Either by themselves or with PR and marketing professionals’ help, companies can change their positioning and use their past failures to drive their future success.
+Regardless of your expectations, having a compelling market positioning strategy is essential for your overall business success.
+After all, your brand’s positioning in the market determines where you stand relative to your competition.
+It is crucial to actively seek out your unique strengths and emphasize these with your marketing in a highly saturated landscape.
+Whether on your own or with the help of PR and marketing professionals.
+You can change your positioning and use your past failures to drive your future success.